uber-go/guide/style.md

 ### Embedding in Structs

-Embedded types (such as mutexes) should be at the top of the field list of a struct, and there must be an empty line separating embedded fields from regular fields.
+Embedded types should be at the top of the field list of a struct, and there must be an empty line separating embedded fields from regular fields.